 Not everything needs to be complicated.

 A massive overhaul to optimize systems or workflows is one way to improve business productivity, but approaching it that way is almost as daunting as it is unrealistic.
+With this being said, with the help of management services that companies like Mavenlink offer, being able to implement change may be easier than you thought.
+Plus, change isn’t always bad.
 Zoom in to identify more specific opportunities for improvement—for example, is a particular stage in a workflow creating a bottleneck?
 Take a closer look at what’s causing the slowdown and act accordingly.
 You could be pleasantly surprised at the overall impact of the fix.

 Always vet new solutions for ease of use.